 To select eligible securities, the Management Company performs both a financial and non-financial analysis, using ESG criteria in combination with exclusions filters.
 The Sub-Fund's assets are predominantly allocated into investments that comply with the defined standards in respect to the promoted environmental and social characteristics.
-The Sub-Fund will mainly invest in companies (equities) and may also invest in units or share of undertakings for collective investments (including exchange traded funds).
+The Sub-Fund invest mainly in companies and in Sovereigns via debts instruments ("the securities") and may also invest in units or share of of undertakings for collective investments including exchange traded funds - ETF ("the investment funds").

-The process of selecting companies starts with applying quantitative screens on a global universe by using the external ESG data provider Sustainalytics.
+The process of selecting the eligible securities starts with applying quantitative screens on a global universe by using the external ESG data provider Sustainalytics.
 These screens consist of activity-based and norm-based exclusions (negative filters) and ESG risk scores classification (positive filters).
 The purpose of the negative filters is to eliminate from investment, companies that violate international standards, activities that might have a negative effect on society and on environment (as tobacco and thermal coal).
 The Management Company will then rank the securities according to their ESG risk score as evaluated by Sustainalytics.
 The purpose of the ranking is to better allocate the ESG risk score in the portfolio.
 The Management company will only retain securities with an ESG risk score that is either negligeable, low, medium or high.
 Investing in severe ESG risk score (>40) is not allowed.
 Moreover, as part of the controversy assessment and using Sustainalytics as the data source provider, the Management company will exclude companies with the highest controversy score (i.e level 5-severe out of 6 levels from 0 to 5).

-The management team may invest in external or internal funds to expose the Sub-Fund on specific market (as emerging markets, for example).
-Those investment funds promote environmental and social characteristics and qualifies as an investment product in accordance with article 8(1) of Regulation (EU) 2019/2088 on sustainability related disclosures in the financial services sector ("SFDR Article 8") or contributes to environmental and social objectives and qualifies as an investment product in accordance with article 9 of Regulation (EU) 2019/2088 on sustainability related disclosures in the financial services sector ("SFDR article 9).
+The Management Company may invest in external or internal funds to expose the Sub-Fund on specific market (as emerging markets, for example).
+Those investment funds promote environmental and social characteristics and qualifies as an investment product in accordance with article 8(1) of Regulation (EU) 2019/2088 on sustainability related disclosures in the financial services sector ("SFDR article 8") or contributes to environmental and social objectives and qualifies as an investment product in accordance with article 9 of Regulation (EU) 2019/2088 on sustainability related disclosures in the financial services sector ("SFDR art.9").
 External investment funds are selected in accordance with the Management Company's standards of quality and go through a qualitative ESG selection process before being retained.
 This process involves an in-depth analysis of the overall sustainability strengths going from the analysis of philosophy and investment processes to the capabilities in place and the portfolio construction.
 External funds may not apply the same set of exclusions and thus may deviate from the "Sustainability Investment Policy" of the Management Company (i.e., applicable only to direct investments).